Court Watch

 What is Court Watch?

-Court watch is a volunteer-based presence in courtrooms to observe legal proceedings.
-Court hearings are public, but many folks have never seen the inside of the courtroom.
-We highlight the reality of our legal system by recording data and stories, finding trends in the system, and presenting our findings to the general public.
+Court Watch is a volunteer-based presence in courtrooms to observe legal proceedings.
+While court hearings are public, many community members have never witnessed the inside of a courtroom.
+By recording data and stories, we document the reality of our legal system, identify systemic patterns, and advance our vision of abolishing pretrial detention.

 Why Court Watch?

-Court watching is a tool used in a greater campaign — there are many ways to court watch.
-Different programs might focus on specific laws, court actors, duration of hearings, the severity of charges, conditions of release, use of terminology, personal accounts of defendants, etc. The greater campaign determines the details of the individual court watch programs it will use.
+Court watching is a transformative tool in our broader campaign toward abolition and justice.
+Our program focuses on building evidence to end pretrial detention and the cash bail system that disproportionately harms BIPOC and LGBTQ+ community members through systematic observation of court proceedings.
 We plan to focus on arraignment court to collect data that will reveal any overt or implicit bias in the bail-setting process and look for accountability in using WA CrR 3.2 and the bail affordability mandate

 How Will It Work?